SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.5/Web_apps_Feature_Release_10.5.2.md

 In all web apps (e.g. Low-Code Apps, Dashboards, Monitoring, etc.), Angular and other dependencies have been upgraded.

-#### Video thumbnails will now have their default volume set to 100% [ID 41597]
+#### Video thumbnails will now have a default volume of 100% [ID 41597]

 <!-- MR 10.4.0 [CU11] - FR 10.5.2 -->

-Video thumbnails will now have their default volume set to 100%.
+Video thumbnails will now have a default volume of 100%.

 Up to now, when you clicked the sound icon of a video thumbnail, the video would unmute, but the volume would stay at 0%.
-From now on, when a video is unmuted, its volume will by default be set to 100%.
+From now on, when a video is unmuted, its volume will be at 100%.

 ### Fixes